actix/examples/template_engines/handlebars/README.md

 # Handlebars

-This is an example of how to use Actix Web with the [Handlebars templating language](https://crates.io/crates/handlebars), which is currently the most popular crate that achieves this.
-After starting the server with `cargo run`, you may visit the following pages:
+This is an example of how to use Actix Web with the [Handlebars](https://crates.io/crates/handlebars) templating language, which is currently the most popular crate that achieves this.

+## Usage

 ```bash
 cd template_engines/handlebars
 cargo run
 ```

+After starting the server, you may visit the following pages:

 - http://localhost:8080
 - http://localhost:8080/Emma/documents